 Footwear (Payab)

-Footwear, known as Payab in Persian culture, plays a vital role in traditional attire, complementing the ensemble with both functionality and elegance.
+Footwear, known as Payab in Iranian culture, plays a vital role in traditional attire, complementing the ensemble with both functionality and elegance.
 Made from materials like leather, fabric, or traditional textiles such as kilim, Payab showcases the exquisite craftsmanship inherent in Persian culture.

 From simple sandals with intricate patterns to more elaborate designs featuring leatherwork and embellishments, Payab caters to different occasions and tastes.